myxo/remu/README.md

 # Remu
 Remu - telegram bot witch remind you about events.
 Backend written in rust, frontend (http api talker) in python with telebot library.

+> Note: right now I am in process of rewriting this project to 100% rust (and large refactoring), so I can launch it again.

 ## Run
 Create file token.id, put there your bot token_id and run
 ```